neondatabase/neon/docs/rfcs/009-snapshot-first-storage-cli.md

 Even if zenith aims to maintains durability using it's own snapshots, backups will be useful for uploading data from postges to zenith.

-So here is an attemt to design consistent CLI for diferent usage scenarios:
+So here is an attempt to design consistent CLI for different usage scenarios:

 #### 1. Start empty pageserver.
 That is what we have now.